 Skip to content

-Referencing your work: Harvard Hull
+Referencing your work: Hull Harvard

 How to reference and cite in your assignments.
 Includes Harvard, Footnote, APA, OSCOLA guidelines.